dividedmind/statistics-done-wrong/pseudoreplication.rst

 into account.
 In some cases this dependence can be broken by carefully designing the experiment; if I believe that two aquariums are systematically different, I can trade fish between aquariums to see what happens.
-Alternately, there are several ways to account for this dependence while performing the statistical
+Alternately, there are several ways to account for dependence while performing the statistical
 analysis:

 #.
 Average the dependent data points.
 For example, average all the blood